Go directly to product information

 General advice

-• Raye timur is just like Mac Khen and Ma Khaen a versatile Szechuan pepper, can be used both raw and roasted.
-The difference?
-Raye timur tastes like grapefruit, Mac Khen and Ma Khaen after orange peel.
+• Raye timur is a versatile SzechuanpepperCan be used raw or roasted.
+Raye timur tastes like grapefruit.

 Save: